Categories

-Can you tell us a bit about your career?
+Can you tell us about your career?

 So, I decided to go back to studying and started a physics PhD thesis.
 I went to CEA[2] on a Cifre[3] scholarship funded by PSA Peugeot Citroën[4].
 My work focused on innovative heat exchangers and pulsating heat pipes (PHPs).
 It involved trying to understand the behaviour and impact of liquid films that settle on the inner walls of PHPs while they’re in operation.
 I really liked the experimental side of things and the fundamental aspects of the two areas: hydrodynamics and thermal science.
 I joined the R&D department at Airbus Defence & Space afterwards before seizing the opportunity two years ago to go on secondment to IRT Saint Exupéry.